Back to all posts

 Is Narvarte or Roma Norte better for a monthly stay in Mexico City?

-Roma Norte is usually better if the month is built around cafes, restaurants, coworking, nightlife, and a walkable social routine.
-Narvarte is usually better if the month depends on quieter nights, a more residential rhythm, practical errands, hospital access, and stronger monthly value.
+Roma Norte is better if the month is built around cafes, restaurants, coworking, nightlife, and an easy social routine.
+Narvarte is better if the month depends on quieter nights, practical errands, hospital access, and a furnished apartment that works as a real weekday base.

 Does Narvarte usually offer better value than Roma Norte for 30+ night stays?